GMOD/jbrowse/docs/site/config_reference_sequence.md

 title: Reference sequence configuration
 ---

+The reference sequence track displays the genome sequence

+**For information on creating the reference sequence track, view [prepare-refseqs.pl](prepare_refseqs.md) in the config or the [indexed file tutorial](tutorial.md)**

 # Reference Sequences

 The reference sequences on which the browser will display annotations, and which provide a common coordinate system for all tracks.
 At a close enough zoom level, the sequence bases are visible in the "Reference Sequence" track.